-Think of items you use everyday: toothbrushes, baggies for your lunches, packaging… you’ll be hard pressed to think of something that isn’t made out of plastic.
+Think of items you use every day: toothbrushes, baggies for your lunches, packaging… you’ll be hard-pressed to think of something that isn’t made out of plastic.
 We are producing 30 million tons of plastic each year, half of which is for just one use.
 We have created what is called a “disposable lifestyle”- half of the plastic we use is for a single use.
-The problem is that many of the characteristics that make plastic great for everyday life also cause it to wreck havoc on our environment.
+The problem is that many of the characteristics that make plastic great for everyday life also cause it to wreak havoc on our environment.
 We’ve traded environmental responsibility for convenience.

 There is no way to eliminate all the plastic from our lives, and let’s be honest, some of it is completely necessary.
 Medical advances, technology, food safety, etc. all depend on plastic.
 But there are some ways we can clean up the unnecessary plastic from our lives.

 “More than 8 million tons of plastic are dumped in the ocean each year.”